oer4sdi/OER-MetadataAccessVia-OGC-CSW/Storyboard.md

     *	ISO metadata standards and how are they used in the context of INSPIRE
     *	OGC catalog services (CSW)
 4. Practical examples for accessing and using ISO metadata
+    * Downloading and installing the software for the hands-on exercises
     * Accessing metadata via a geoportal
     *	Accessing metadata via QGIS Metasearch
     *	Accessing metadata via Python from a Jupyter Notebook